metno/uEMEP/README.md

 make
 ```

+Note: uEMEP supports multiple cores during the build process, e.g., `make -j 4`.

 Compilation requires an Intel Fortran compiler and a compatible NetCDF installation.

+## Testing

+Tests are currently built by default when building uEMEP.
+To run the tests, simply run `make test` or `ctest` ib the build directory after running `make`.

 ## Implementation
 The command line structure for uEMEP is as follows: